Hans Söllner

-Johann Michael Söllner (born 24 December 1955), better known as Hans Söllner, is a German singer-songwriter, who sings in Bavarian-German.
-Throughout German-speaking countries, especially in Bavaria and Austria, he is famous for publicly criticizing the German government and political systems in general to a vast extent.
-His lyrics are like stories, as they mainly deal with being in conflict with the law and everyday life problems.
+Hans Söllner (born 24 December 1955 as Johann Michael Söllner) is a German singer-songwriter.
+Throughout German-speaking countries, especially in Bavaria and Austria, he is famous for his biting songs and strong political messages in Bavarian-German, publicly criticizing the politicians, government and political systems in general, which sum up to EUR 300'000 on fines.
+He preaches pacifism and vegetarianism, his lyrics are like stories, as they mainly deal with being in conflict with the law and everyday life problems.
+Söllner is Rastafari.

 Biography

 Johann Michael Söllner was born to a Catholic family in the Bavarian town of Bad Reichenhall on 24 December 1955.
 He attended school in the district of Marzoll, where, in his teenage years, he decided to grow out his hair in defiance of social convention.
 From 1970 to 1973, he trained to become a cook, but was eventually unable to find employment; a brief spell of mandatory service in the German armed forces failed to inspire a professional commitment – neither did a subsequent apprenticeship as a mechanic.

 Unemployed on and off for years in Munich, Söllner took to music as he taught himself to play guitar and began to write his own songs.
 In 1979, he had his first live appearance at a small venue in Munich.
 After winning a singing competition three years later, he was offered a recording contract with the independent label PPM (Powerplay Music Records) and made his debut in 1983 with Endlich eine Arbeit.
 In 1986, PPM released the album Für Marianne und Ludwig, followed a year later by Wos reimt se scho auf Nicki.

 Söllner left PPM for the well-regarded independent label Trikont, based in Munich, on which he made his debut with Hey Staat!
 (1989).
 Considered by many to be his greatest album, Hey Staat! established him as a protest singer and an up-and-coming talent in the alternative music scene.
 In 1989, he recorded the studio album Bayerman Vibration, which was released the following year and turned out to be an instant success.
 In 1991, Söllner and his band Bayerman Vibration released the album Live!, a record that is no longer being published and has hence become a rarity.
 In 1992, Söllner released Der Charlie, which is, along with Hey Staat!, thought of as one of his greatest and simultaneously most controversial works to date.
 Der Charlie includes a long narration of his 1986–1987 trip to Jamaica and its influence on him in terms not only of reggae music and marijuana use, but also politics and religion.